SciML/FiniteVolumeMethod.jl/docs/src/interface.md

 \pdv{u(\vb x, t)}{t} + \div \vb q(\vb x, t, u) = S(\vb x, t, u),
 ```

-than you need to wrap the `FVMProblem` inside a `SteadyFVMProblem`, defined below; the fields of `SteadyFVMProblem` are not public API, only this wrapper is.
+than you need to wrap the `FVMProblem` inside a `SteadyFVMProblem`, defined below; the fields of `SteadyFVMProblem` are public API.

 ```@docs
 SteadyFVMProblem